 “Premchand and Language: On Translation, Cultural Nationalism, and Irony.”
 The Annual of Urdu Studies 28 (2013): 149-64.

 “Bloomsbury Conversations that Didn’t Happen: Indian writing between British modernism and anti-colonialism.”
 Futility and Anarchy?
 British Literature in Transition, 1920-1940, ed.
 Charles Ferrall and Dougal McNeill.
 British Literature in Translation 2.
-London: Cambridge University Press, 2016. (in preparation)
+London: Cambridge University Press, 2016. (forthcoming)

 “Slumdogs and Millionaires: facts and fictions of India’s economic (under)development.”
 The Slumdog Phenomenon: A Critical Anthology, ed.
 Ajay Gehlawat.
 London: Anthem Press, 2013.
 91-105.

 “Lavish Weddings and Nostalgic Delhis: Anticolonial Aesthetics in Ahmed Ali’s Fiction.”
 The Two Sided Canvas: Perspectives on Ahmed Ali, ed.
 Mehr Afshan Farooqi.
 New Delhi: Oxford University Press, 2013: 151-73.

 “The Mahatma as Proof: the nationalist origins of the historiography of Indian writing in English.”
 Nationalist Ideology and the Historiography of Literature in South Asia.
 Ed.
 Hans Harder.
 New Delhi: Social Science Press, 2010: 353-75.

 “Palestinian Armed Struggle.”
 The Encyclopedia of the Israeli-Palestinian Conflict.
 Vol. 1.
 New York: Lynne Reiner Publishers, 2008.
 114-29.
 [Co-authored with Phillip Gasper]